Print

 Reactivity Profile

-COPPER CHLORIDE can serve as a weak oxidizing agent.
-May catalyze organic reactions.
-Solutions are acidic (they contain moderate concentrations of hydrogen ions and have pH's of less than 7.0).
+Solutions of COPPER CHLORIDE are acidic (they contain moderate concentrations of hydrogen ions and have pH's of less than 7.0).
 They react as acids to neutralize bases.
 These neutralizations generate heat, but far less than is generated by neutralization of inorganic acids, inorganic oxoacids, and carboxylic acid.

 Belongs to the Following Reactive Group(s)